cfbalcazar/nopomatch/README.md

 The program also decomposes the gap in the explanied component ($\Delta_X$), and the components attributable to differences outside of the common support for treatment and control groups ($\Delta_F$ and $\Delta_M$).

-I worked with this methodology many years ago and made an extension of offical do-file to allow the user computing the difference in means for binary outcomes as well, which the official do-file couldn't do properly.
+I worked with this methodology many years ago and made an extension of offical do-file to allow the user decomposing the difference in means for binary outcomes as well, which the official do-file couldn't do properly.
 Useful information about this kind of decomposition methods can be found in [Fortin et al. (2011)](https://www.sciencedirect.com/science/article/abs/pii/S0169721811004072), [Kline (2011)](https://www.jstor.org/stable/29783802?seq=1) and [Sloczynski (2014)](https://onlinelibrary.wiley.com/doi/10.1111/obes.12075).

 To install the package and update it the following command can be used in Stata:
 ```
 net install nopomatch, from (https://raw.githubusercontent.com/cfbalcazar/nopomatch/main/nopomatch/) replace force all
 ```

-Improvements to the code are welcomed.

 ---